-Sleep disordered breathing (SDB) is defined as obstructive breathing episodes occurring exclusively during sleep.
-SDB is common in people with fibromyalgia.
-Sleep disordered breathing is characterized by repeated episodes of hypopnea (under-breathing) and apnea (not breathing) during sleep.
+Sleep-disordered breathing (SDB) is defined as obstructive breathing episodes occurring exclusively during sleep.
+It is common in people with fibromyalgia.
+SDB is characterized by repeated episodes of hypopnea (under-breathing) and apnea (not breathing) during sleep.

 Hypopnea is when a person doesn’t stop breathing, but breathing becomes shallow for 10 seconds or more.
 Apnea is when a patient stops breathing for 10 seconds or more, and wakes up just enough to take a breath.

 Sleep disordered breathing disrupts a person’s sleep pattern, night after night.
 This not only makes you tired and exhausted the next day, it may also put excessive strain on the nervous system and major organs.

 Research suggests there is a link between sleep disordered breathing and fibromyalgia.
 According to this article, people with fibromyalgia have a tenfold increase in sleep-disordered breathing.